Rina Arseneault: Career

 McQueen Fergusson Foundation Award for "outstanding contributions toward preventing and eliminating family violence in Canada."

 In 2013, Arseneault was appointed a Member of the Order of Canada.
 Three years later, she received the Canadian Association of Social Workers Distinguished Service Award.
-While working for the Murial McQueen Fergusson Centre for Family Violence Research, Arseneault helped conduct a study which showed that women in rural New Brunswick had difficulty escaping violence than those in urban areas.
+While working for the Murial McQueen Fergusson Centre for Family Violence Research, Arseneault helped conduct a study which showed that women in rural New Brunswick had more difficulty escaping violence than those in urban areas.
 Two years later, she was selected to attend United Nations Commission on the Status of Women.
 In December 2018, Arseneault was the recipient of the Governor General's Awards in Commemoration of the Persons Case.
+She retired from the Muriel McQueen Fergusson Centre January 1st, 2029.

 Personal life

 Arseneault and her husband Dan have three sons together.